Skip to content Accessibility statement

 You will be based on Campus West.
 Most of your training and supervision meetings will take place here, though your research may take you further afield.

-All full-time students are allocated a desk space in the School for the duration of their programme.
+Full-time students are provided with dedicated desk spaces within the School of Physics, Engineering and Technology for the entirety of their programme.
 Dependent on your project, you might also use other facilities, including well-equipped music and media technology suites and anechoic chambers.

 We offer a distance learning (DL) option for the MSc by Research programme if you cannot live in York full- or part-time.
 As part of the application process, we will ask for justification for taking the DL option and will then assess the feasibility of the work programme.
 The latter will be embodied in a plan of study outlining resources and facilities needed, training requirements and an associated timeline, which will need to be in place before being accepted onto the programme.
 Unless special arrangements can be agreed in advance, a research topic that requires specialised equipment and facilities may not be possible with the DL option.